-A prosecuting agency may electronically file charging documents.
+1. Charging Documents in Criminal Cases: A prosecuting agency may electronically file charging documents.
 Specifically, the criminal complaint, information, and/or indictment, in adult or juvenile criminal cases may be filed electronically.
-No other types of documents may be electronically filed in adult or juvenile criminal cases.
+Except as provided in part (B)(2) below regarding infraction cases, no other types of documents may be electronically filed in adult or juvenile criminal cases.